Aegis Defenders

-Aegis Defenders is a 2D platforming and tower defense game developed by Guts Department.
+Aegis Defenders is a 2D platformer and tower defense game developed by Guts Department.
 The game originated as a project for USC’s Intermediate Games class and had a successful Kickstarter campaign in 2014.
 It was later picked up by publisher Humble Bundle in 2017 with Japanese publishing support from Kakehashi Games.
 Aegis Defenders was released on February 8, 2018, on macOS, Microsoft Windows, PlayStation 4, and Nintendo Switch.

 Gameplay

 In Aegis Defenders, players control a team of up to 2 characters.
 In addition to running, jumping, and attacking, each character has a unique sub-ability and can build a unique item.
 Players can use "cross fusion" to combine items into more powerful ones.

 Each level is usually split into exploration and tower defense phases.
 The exploration phase consists of platforming and puzzle solving.
 During the tower defense phase, players must protect their base (an important person or object) from waves of approaching enemies.
 There are 18 levels in the story campaign plus 3 bonus levels featuring crossover characters from other Kickstarter games including Shovel Knight, Lunais from Timespinner, and Derpl Zork from Awesomenauts.